-Mjølkevegen is a cycle route that takes you through beautiful mountain landscapes and mountain pastures between Vinstra in Gudbrandsdalen and Gol in Hallingdal, across large parts of Valdres.
+Mjølkevegen is a long distance cycling route through beautiful mountain landscapes and mountain pastures between Vinstra in Gudbrandsdalen and Gol in Hallingdal, across large parts of Valdres.
 It is signposted in both directions from Ruten Fjellstue in Espedalen to Storefjell Resort at Golsfjellet.
-Mjølkevegen is one of Norway's finest cycling tours and is part of National Cycle Route No. 5.
+Mjølkevegen has been voted one of Norway's finest cycling tours and is part of National Cycle Route No. 5.

-It is then approx. 12 km from Haugseter to the main road FV51 at Bygdin.
-From here follow the FV51 to Beitostølen (approx. 14 km) where you will find a wide variety of restaurants and top quality accommodation, including the Radisson BLU Mountain Resort.
+From Haugseter, continue for approx. 12 km along Jotunheimvegen and exit onto the main road fv51 towards Bygdin and Beitostølen (approx. 14 km) where you will find a wide variety of restaurants and top quality accommodation, including the Radisson BLU Mountain Resort.

 From Beitostølen town centre, turn right down towards Beito, and then follow the signposts towards Slettefjellvegen.
 There is a good climb up to the top of Slettefjellet (1315 m), which is the highest point of the whole trip.
 At the top there is a picnic area where you get an amazingly beautiful view over large parts of Jotunheimen.
 The road now descends steeply towards Vang.
 Be careful here and make a few stops to take in the view!

 From Syndinstøga, Mjølkevegen continues to Vaset in a friendly and open, undulating mountain terrain.
 Make sure not to miss the right turn at the southern end of Lake Søre Syndine.
-You are now entering a 2 km trail section which can have some wet sections here it might be necessary to push the bike in some places.
-The route then continues on to Murkelie and you cycle with lake Vasetvatnet on your left side all the way to Vaset.
+You are now entering a 2 km trail section which can have wet parts where it might be necessary to push the bike in some places.
+The route then continues on a firm gravel road to Murkelie and all the way to Vaset, with lake Vasetvatnet on your left hand side.

-If you make use of the transport service to / from the train stations, the cycle route is reduced to approx. 195 km.
+If you make use of the transport services to/from the train stations, the cycle route is reduced to approx. 195 km.

-The route can be cycled both ways, but is somewhat more demanding if you start from Gol than from Vinstra.
+The route can be cycled in both directions, but is somewhat more demanding if you start from Gol than from Vinstra.

-Here is a Mjølkevegen guide you can download to your mobile device.
+Click here to download a Mjølkevegen guide to your mobile device.

 For buses from Lillehammer to Skåbu, see www.innlandstrafikk.no, route 200 (request that the bus stops at Ruten Fjellstue).